Mark P. Crockett

 - Medical Devices

 - Imaging Systems

 - Mechanical Systems

-Mark’s intellectual property law practice is focused on prosecuting patent and trademark applications and counseling clients regarding patent and trademark matters.
-Using his electrical engineering background, Mark has secured patents for semiconductor devices and semiconductor manufacturing processes, GPS asset tracking systems, license plate recognition systems, vibration monitoring and analysis systems, medical devices, medical device inventory management software, electro-optic devices, inkjet and laser printers, X-ray imaging systems, ultrasonic test instruments, communication systems, radiation detection systems, employment law compliance software, programmable hearing aids, fluid waste treatment systems, and golf club analysis software.
+Mark has leveraged his electrical engineering background to secure patents for semiconductor devices, semiconductor manufacturing processes, computer security systems, GPS tracking systems, vibration monitoring and analysis systems, medical devices, medical device inventory management software, electro-optic devices, inkjet and laser printers, X-ray imaging systems, ultrasonic test instruments, communication systems, radiation detection systems, and programmable hearing aids.

-- United States Patent and Trademark Office, 2001 (Registered Patent Attorney)
+- United States Patent and Trademark Office (Registered Patent Attorney)

 - Tennessee Bar Association (Intellectual Property Law Section)